University of Cambodia: Award Recipients

 As of November 2022, The University of Cambodia has awarded 65 Honorary Doctoral Degrees to notable people, including Cambodian Prime Minister Hun Sen, Samdech Kittiprithbindit Bun Rany Hun Sen, Jackie Chan, Torsten Nils Wiesel, H.E.
 Dr. Philipp Rosler, Tony Fernandes, Dato Sri Prof. Dr. Tahir, Justice Dalveer Bhandari, Prof. Jeffrey Sachs, Lt.
 Gen. John Sanderson, and Prof. Klaus Schwab among others.

 UC has also conferred the Distinguished Fellow Award on Dr. Rikhi Thakral, and has presented the Distinguished Ambassador Award to H.E.
 Mr. Christopher B. Montero, Ambassador of the Philippines to Cambodia, and H.E.
 Mrs. Felicidade de Sousa Guterres, Ambassador of the Democratic Republic of Timor-Leste to the Kingdom of Cambodia.
 The Distinguished Professorship Award has been conferred on Professor Achyuta Samanta, Reverend Dr. Ishmael Noko, Dr. Rikhi Thakral, Dato Sri Prof. Dr. Tahir, and H.E.
 José Manuel Ramos-Horta, President of the Republic of Timor Leste.

 Partnerships and collaborations

-As of today, the University of Cambodia is affiliated with over 75 institutions around the world, such as the Association of Southeast Asian Institutions of Higher Learning (ASAIHL), Association of Universities of Asia and the Pacific (AUAP), European Union Support to Higher Education in the ASEAN Region (EU-SHARE), International Association of Universities (IAU), Kalinga Institute of Social Sciences (India), Mae Fah Luang University (Thailand), and the World Economic Forum.
+As of today, the University of Cambodia is affiliated with over 75 institutions around the world, such as the Association of Southeast Asian Institutions of Higher Learning (ASAIHL), Association of Universities of Asia and the Pacific (AUAP), European Union Support to Higher Education in the ASEAN Region (EU-SHARE), International Association of Universities (IAU), Kalinga Institute of Social Sciences (India), Mae Fah Luang University (Thailand), and the World Economic Forum Campuchia.